-How to Become a Data Analyst in 2020 With No Experience
+How to Become a Data Analyst With No Experience

 If you’re wondering how to become a data analyst, there’s a good chance that numbers appeal to you.